Maximum of the Ginzburg-Landau fields: Introduction

-Theorem \ref{main} is known for the discrete Gaussian Free Field (see \cite {BDG}), but not for any other non-Gaussian random fields.
+Theorem \ref{main} is known for the discrete Gaussian Free Field (see \cite {BDG}), but not for any other Ginzburg-Landau fields.
 We will summarize related results in Section \ref{hist} below.
+The upper bound of Theorem \ref {main} will be proved in Section \ref{sec: ub} and the lower bound in Section \ref{LB}.

 Our next result studies the fractal structure of the sets where the Ginzburg-Landau field $\phi $ is unusually high.
-We say that $x\in D_{N}$ is an $\eta -$high point for the Ginzburg-Landau field if $\phi \left( x\right) \geq 2\sqrt{g}\eta \log N$.
-The next theorem generalizes the dimension of the high points for Gaussian free field, obtained by Daviaud in \cite{Dav}.
+We say that $v\in D_{N}$ is an $\eta $-high point for the Ginzburg-Landau field if $\phi \left( v\right) \geq 2\sqrt{g}\eta \log N$.
+The following theorem generalizes the dimension of the high points for Gaussian free field, obtained by Daviaud \cite{Dav}.

-\begin{theorem} Denote by $\mathcal{H}_{N}\left( \eta \right) =\left\{ x\in D_{N}:\phi \left( x\right) \geq 2\sqrt{g}\eta \log N\right\} $ the set of $\eta -$high points.
+\begin{theorem} Denote by $\mathcal{H}_{N}\left( \eta \right) =\left\{ v\in D_{N}:\phi \left( v\right) \geq 2\sqrt{g}\eta \log N\right\} $ the set of $\eta $-high points.
 Then for any $\eta \in \left( 0,1\right) $,

 in probability. \end{theorem}